Scroll behavior across the web

 You might’ve come across our graphic on Engaged Time below the fold at some point in the last few months in AdAge, Buzzfeed, or on the blog.
-That figure's message is simple: even if not every reader scrolls down the page, the vast majority of readers’ collective time is spent below the fold (the typical height of a browser window, about 700 pixels), which has traditionally been an undervalued part of most sites.
+That figure’s message is simple: even if every reader does not scroll down the page, the vast majority of readers’ collective time is spent below the fold (the typical height of a browser window, about 700 pixels), which has traditionally been an undervalued part of most sites.

 I wanted to take a closer look at what goes into generating this effect, so I gathered a random sample of 25 million user sessions from across a wide sample of sites and content types and took a look at where these users spent their time reading.

 (Important disclaimer: some of our customers don’t allow us to anonymously aggregate their data; as always, the data presented is drawn from those who do).

 Let’s start with the basics — the breakdown of where readers scroll on a typical site.
 Below you’ll see data showing the fraction of users who actually viewed each part of the page.
 For instance, we see that just under 70% of visitors saw the very top of the page they were viewing.

 There are a few notable trends: